Christina Aguilera Shows Off Her Spooky Transformation As She Becomes ‘Queen Of Halloween’

 “Give us a Halloween album!!” one fan commented.

+Aguilera has actually incorporated her affinity for the spooky into music in the past.
+As The Inquisitr reported, she recorded a song for The Addams Family animated movie, a tune called “Haunted Heart” that was performed at Freeform’s “31 Nights of Fans Fest” last year.
+The song later leaked online, prompting some big praise from fans.

 Fans can likely expect more costumed looks over the course of the month.
-She is famous for sharing her costumes online, with Billboard noting that she went all out last year for a trick-or-treat outing with her family.
+Aguilera is famous for sharing her costumes online, with Billboard noting that she went all out last year for a trick-or-treat outing with her family.

 “For her Halloween costumes, Aguilera first went with a Beetlejuice-inspired ensemble: she donned a black, banged wig and a bowler hat to complete the outfit she could have borrowed from Lydia Deetz’s closet,” the report noted.

 “She then changed into a glam look, topped off with platinum curls, creative makeup and flashy lashes.”

-It was not clear if she was going for a specific look in this week’s Instagram post, but it certainly seemed to be inspired by last year’s look and reflected the famous Beetlejuice character.
+It was not clear if Aguilera was going for a specific look in this week’s Instagram post, but it certainly seemed to be inspired by last year’s look and reflected the famous Beetlejuice character.

-Aguilera has actually incorporated her affinity for the spooky into music in the past.
-As The Inquisitr reported, she quietly created a song for The Addams Family animated movie, a tune called “Haunted Heart” that was performed at Freeform’s “31 Nights of Fans Fest” last year.
-The song later leaked online, prompting some big praise from fans.